WeldonTan/ListingLens/ReadMe.md

 **ListingLens** is an enterprise-grade property intelligence platform designed to transform unstructured real estate data into actionable insights.
 By leveraging advanced web scraping technologies and state-of-the-art AI, ListingLens automates the extraction, processing, and analysis of property listings, empowering users with a structured and queryable dataset.

-This project follows the **Aelion Systems Engineering Playbook**, emphasizing defensible, auditable, and safe-by-default systems.

 ---

 ## 🌟 Key Features